-In 1940 George L. Spirides moved to the Savannah, Georgia area where he owned and operated food service establishments and lodging facilities for 40 years.
+In 1940 George L. Spirides and his wife Florence moved to Savannah, Georgia where they owned and operated food service establishments and lodging facilities for 40 years.

 In the mid 1960s George L. Spirides' nephew George H. Spirides bought the remains of a legendary old beach resort hotel near Savannah, Georgia and transformed it into a modern 205 room full service beach resort hotel which hosted 100,000 guests each year.
 He subsequently operated that hotel for the next 30 years.